mranisz/fmdummy/README.md

 ```

 ##FMDummy2-hash
 FMDummy2-hash is FMDummy2 with hashed k-symbol prefixes of suffixes from suffix array to speed up searches (k ≥ 2).
 This variant is particularly efficient in speed for short patterns (not much longer than k).
-Note that patterns shorter than k are handled by standard variant of FMDummy2 index.

 Parameters:
 - indexType: